 (Part of the Society, Culture, and Communication CAP) Communication is the study of how human beings communicate.
 People who study Communication are interested in learning how the communication process works and desire to improve and adapt their communication for intended recipients.
-Courses in the in public, groups, cultures, and interpersonal settings.
+Courses in the Communication degree examine the mechanisms of communication in public, groups, cultures, and interpersonal settings.
 In addition, the student will explore the nature of argumentation and the ability to critically evaluate messages as both the sender and receiver.
 The Communication degree can lead to careers in broadcasting, teaching, business, marketing, law, journalism, public relations, and consulting.